odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 ~~~~~~~~~~~~~~~~~

 To start invoicing from Odoo, a customer invoice must be created using the :doc:`standard invoicing
-flow </applications/finance/accounting/customer_invoices>`.
+flow <../accounting/customer_invoices>`.

-When the document is in draft mode, you can make any changes to it (add the correct
+While the document is in draft mode, changes can be made to it (the correct :guilabel:`Payment Way`
-:guilabel:`Payment Way` or :guilabel:`Usage` that the customer might require, for example.)
+or :guilabel:`Usage` that the customer might require can be added, for example.)

 After you :guilabel:`Confirm` the customer invoice, a blue message appears stating: :guilabel:`The
 invoice will be processed asynchronously by the following E-invoicing service: CFDI (4.0)`.

-Pressing
-the :guilabel:`Process Now` button sends the document to be signed by the government.
-On success,
+Pressing the :guilabel:`Process Now` button sends the document to the government so it can be
+signed.
+After receiving the signed document back from the government, the :guilabel:`Fiscal Folio`
-the :guilabel:`Fiscal Folio` field appears on the document and the XML file is attached in the
+field appears on the document, and the XML file is attached in the chatter.
-chatter.

 .. tip::
-   If you press :guilabel:`Retry` in the field :guilabel:`SAT status` of the invoice, you can
+   If you click :guilabel:`Retry` in the :guilabel:`SAT status` field on the invoice, you can
-   confirm if the XML file is valid in the SAT.
+   confirm if the XML file is valid in the |SAT|.

    If you are in a testing environment, you will always receive the message :guilabel:`Not Found`.

-To send the signed invoice to your client by mail, you can send the XML together with the PDF file
+To send the signed invoice to your client by mail, you can send both the XML and PDF files together,
-directly from Odoo by clicking the :guilabel:`Send and Print` button.
+directly from Odoo, by clicking the :guilabel:`Send & Print` button.
 You can also download the PDF
-file to your computer by clicking the :guilabel:`Print` button and selecting the desired option.
+file to your computer, by clicking the :guilabel:`Print` button, and selecting the desired print
+option.

 Credit notes
 ~~~~~~~~~~~~